-The OCEANS Conference 2022 Hampton Roads conference for global maritime professionals to learn, innovate and lead in the protection and utilization of the world’s largest natural resource – our Oceans.
+The OCEANS 2022 Hampton Roads conference is for global maritime professionals to learn, innovate and lead in the protection and utilization of the world’s largest natural resource – our OCEANS.

 Global thought leaders and innovators in the areas of marine technology, engineering, science, research, and education will gather together at OCEANS 2022 Hampton Roads event to learn and experience cutting-edge technologies in the field of marine science.
 Patrons will hear from industry experts and engineers regarding the latest research and innovations, discuss current environmental issues and policies affecting the field, and collaboratively work together to move the fields of marine technology and engineering forward.

 Join the thousands of professionals who have made OCEANS 2022 their home for continued learning:

 - Businesses, institutions, individual professionals, and students who are ocean engineers, technologists, policymakers, and educators.

 - Members of academia, government, and industry who want a common forum for the exchange of information and ideas.